Led by China, Mekong nations take on Golden Triangle narco-empire

 Seizures of “crystal meth” or “ice” - a potent, crystalline form of methamphetamine dubbed “the poor man’s cocaine” - doubled during the same period.

-In 2015, China seized a record 36.5 tons of methamphetamine, most of it from Myanmar, said the UNODC.
+In 2015, China seized a record 36.5 tons of methamphetamine, said the UNODC, with most of the drug in pill form coming from Myanmar.
 Myanmar is the world’s second largest producer of opium, the bulk of which ends up in China as heroin.

 A recent report from the NNCC raised concerns about the involvement of some Chinese military personnel in drug trafficking, and said the number of registered drug users in China rose to more than 2.3 million in 2015.